mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 Specifically, we can use elements that have an opaque color with a semi-transparent gradient border.</br>
 Now we can use the alpha values (which indicate how opaque or transparent the color is) to achieve the the final effect.</br>
 So, in a post-drawn process, we define some alpha thresholds to draw our Metaballs.</br>
-We can define more than one level, so we can have one color for the body and other for the border.
+We can define more than one level, so we can have one color for the body and another for the border.

 {{< figure
     src="imgs/4_split.png"